antaldaniel/reprex/content/project/green-deal-data-observatory/index.md

 lastmod = 2021-05-12T18:00:00

 # Project summary to display on homepage.
 summary = "Our Green Deal Data Observatory is competing in the EU Datathon 2021.
 We believe that introducing Open Policy Analysis standards with open data, open-source software and research automation can help the Green Deal policymaking process.
-Our collaboration is open for individuals, citizens scientists, research institutes, NGOS, companies."
+Our collaboration is open for individuals, citizens scientists, research institutes, NGOs, companies."

 # Tags: can be used for filtering projects.
 tags = ["surveys", "green-deal", "data-observatory", "net-zero", "climate-change", "reproducible-research"]